FirebaseExtended/firebase-queue/README.md

 });
 ```

-## Pushing Jobs Onto the Queue
+## Pushing Items Onto the Queue

 Using any Firebase client or the REST API, push an object with some metadata onto the `queue` subtree of your Firebase.
-Queue Workers listening on that subtree will automatically pick up and process the job.
+Queue Workers listening on that subtree will automatically pick up and process the item.

 ```shell
 # Using curl in shell